High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Capacity Expansion Planning

-Our model is a high-resolution, nodal model that co-optimizes new generation and grid-scale storage investments in a power system.
-It is a stochastic model in that we consider several representative scenarios (modeled via representative days) of electric power demand, wind and solar availability, and forced outages of thermal generators.
-This model is based on the formulation introduced in \cite{Go2016} and further developed in \cite{zuluaga_parallel_2024, Musselman2024}.
-Unlike these models, we also consider constraints from the commitment of thermal generators, including ramping constraints and startup and shutdown costs and constraints, as well as more advanced fuel supply modeling, including dual fuel switching and area-specific fuel supply constraints.
+Our CEP model is a high-resolution nodal model that co-optimizes new generation and grid-scale storage investments in a power system.
+Although the general model does support transmission expansion, we do not consider transmission expansion here due to limited data availability for Puerto Rico.
+Our model is stochastic in that we consider several representative scenarios (modeled via representative days) of electric power demand, wind and solar availability, and forced outages of thermal generators.
+These representative days capture the variability inherent in these data inputs to the model.
+Our model an adaptation of the formulation introduced in \cite{Go2016} and further developed in \cite{zuluaga_parallel_2024, Musselman2024}.
+Unlike these models, we also consider constraints from the commitment of thermal generators, including ramping constraints and startup/shutdown costs and constraints, as well as more advanced fuel supply modeling, including dual fuel switching and area-specific fuel supply constraints.
 Our formulation includes both investment-stage and operational-stage costs and constraints, where the operational-stage problems are effectively modified Unit Commitment (UC) / Economic Dispatch (ED) problems \cite{knueven2020mixed}.
 The model includes constraints that link the second-stage decisions to the investment-stage decisions, e.g., the power generation at a bus must be bounded by the amount of installed generation capacity at that bus.
 A detailed formulation is provided below.